Where to Ski and Snowboard in New Zealand?

 2. The Remarkables

 For real powderhounds, Craigieburn is the most challenging ski field.
 It is privately owned, so gives you the authentic Kiwi ski experience.
+So if you are looking for an authentic snowboarding or skiing experience, this is the place for you.
 Find this ski field in the Canterbury region of the South Island.

 4. Treble Cone